Oracle-Efficient Online Learning and Auction Design: Online Auction Design

 \subsection{VCG with Bidder-Specific Reserves}

 In this section, we consider a standard class of auctions, VCG auctions with bidder-specific reserve prices, which we define more formally below and denote by $\I$.
-These auctions are known to approximately maximize the revenue when the bidder valuations are drawn independently (but not necessarily identically) from some distribution~\citep{hartline2009simple}.
-Recently, \citet{roughgarden2016minimizing} considered this class $\I$ in an online learning framework.
-They provided a computationally efficient algorithm whose total revenue is at least $1/2$ of the best revenue among auctions in $\I$, minus a term that is $o(T)$.
+These auctions are known to approximately maximize the revenue when bidder valuations are drawn from independent (but not necessarily identical) distributions~\citep{hartline2009simple}.
+Recently, \citet{roughgarden2016minimizing} considered online learning for this class and provided a computationally efficient algorithm whose total revenue is at least $1/2$ of the best revenue among auctions in~$\I$, minus a term that is $o(T)$.
 We apply the techniques from Section~\ref{sec:ftpl} to generate an oracle-efficient online algorithm with low \emph{additive} regret with respect to the optimal auction in the class $\I$, without any loss in multiplicative factors.

 We go beyond single-item auctions and consider general \emph{single-parameter} environments.
 In these environments, each bidder has one piece of private valuation for receiving a \emph{service}, i.e., being included in the set of winning bidders.
-We allow for some combinations of bidders to be \emph{served} simultaneously, and let $\S \subseteq 2^{[n]}$ be the family of feasible sets, i.e., sets of bidders that can be served simultaneously; with some abuse of notation we write $\vec q\in\S$, to mean that the set represented by the binary allocation vector $\vec q$ is in $\S$.
-We assume that it is possible for any bidder to be the sole bidder served, i.e., that $\{i\} \in \S$ for all $i$, and that it is possible that no bidder is served, i.e., $\emptyset \in \S$.\footnote{A more common and stronger assumption used in previous work~\cite{hartline2009simple,roughgarden2016minimizing} is that $\S$ is a downward closed matroid.} Examples of such environments include single-item single-unit auctions (for which $\S$ contains only singletons and the empty set), single-item $s$-unit auctions (for which $\S$ contains any subset of size at most $s$), and combinatorial auctions with single-minded bidders.
+We allow for some combinations of bidders to be \emph{served} simultaneously, and let $\S \subseteq 2^{[n]}$ be the family of feasible sets, i.e., sets of bidders that can be served simultaneously; with some abuse of notation we write $\vec q\in\S$, to mean that the set represented by the binary allocation vector $\vec q$ is in~$\S$.
+We assume that any bidder is allowed to be the sole bidder served, i.e., that $\{i\} \in \S$ for all $i$, and that it is also allowed that no bidder be served, i.e., $\emptyset \in \S$.\footnote{ A more common and stronger assumption used in previous work~\cite{hartline2009simple,roughgarden2016minimizing} is that $\S$ is a downward-closed matroid.} Examples of such environments include single-item single-unit auctions (for which $\S$ contains only singletons and the empty set), single-item $s$-unit auctions (for which $\S$ contains any subset of size at most $s$), and combinatorial auctions with single-minded bidders.
 In the last case, we begin with some set of original items, define the service as receiving the desired bundle of items, and let $\S$ contain any subset of bidders seeking disjoint sets of items.